nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 > * The order of parameters does not matter.
 > * Items enclosed within `[ ]` are optional.
 > * Items with `...` after them can have multiple instances.
-> * The use of punctuations are up to discretion, except `" "` which is mandatory when required.
+> * The use of commas `,` and full stops `.` are optional and will not affect the command.
 > * Words not enclosed within `" "` are not case-sensitive.
+> * For parameters relating to days, they are context-sensitive.
+For example, specifying "Fri" sets the date parameter as the next Friday from *today*.

 > **Tasks**<br>
-> A task will have a name, and may have a:
+> A task will have a name, and may be categorized as follows:
+> * **Floating Task** has no additional details
-> * a deadline, and/or
+> * **Normal Task** has a deadline
-> * starting time and ending time in which we want to complete the task on.
+> * **Task with Allocated Timeslot** has a deadline, starting time and ending time

 > **Events**<br>
 > Tasks may act as events in our program.
 Simply enter the starting and ending time
 > and omit the deadline.

+> **Recurring tasks and events**
+> Tasks and events may be set to repeat daily/weekly/monthly for its deadline, start time and end time.

 >> Tasks or events which are exact duplicates are combined into one.